 During preparations for Cha’a Chaak, an altar is set to represent the center of the world.
 This might sound like a reference to “Hanal Pixán” a ritual performed by the Mayas in October and November; it’s clear that the altar never loses its symbolism of being the element that connects the Earth to the spiritual realm.

 Food offerings to the gods are placed on the altar.
 These food always include different animals carefully prepared for the deities.
 Prayers are also held to call on the rain lords (yuum chako’ob), the Good lords (yumtzilo’ob ku ‘), and even the Christian God.
 The latter is definitely due to the syncretism of Maya culture with Catholicism after 300 years of colonialism.

-Similar to Hanal Pixán, an altar is set with the 4 directions of the world duly considered as well as the 13 Maya heavens which are at the center of this sacred moment that has connected shamans to their tradition dating back thousands of years.
+Similar to Hanal Pixán, an altar is set with the 4 directions of the world considered as well as the 13 Maya heavens.
+Which are at the center of this sacred moment that has connected shamans to their tradition dating back thousands of years.

 Traditional beverages served during the Cha’a Chaak

-This ritual, as well as the Hanal Pixán, are experiences that make the Maya community distinguished by the complexity of its view of the world.
-Preserving these millenary traditions is not easy, but we must do our best to give them the respect and recognition they deserve.
+This ritual, as well as the Hanal Pixán, are experiences that make the Maya community.
+Distinguished by the complexity of its view of the world.
+Preserving these millenary traditions is not easy, but we must do our best to give them the respect they deserve.

-If you are interested in the unique experience of a Maya ceremony, remember to book your place for the Hanal Pixán celebration supported by ALLTOURNATIVE.
+If you’re interested in the unique experience of a Maya ceremony, remember to book your place for Hanal Pixán celebration; supported by ALLTOURNATIVE.
 Learn more about this here.